dagilleland/StudentMarks/StudentMark.Requirements/ReadMe.md

   * **R)** Basically, after I mark an item like a quiz, I have all the quiz marks for the class, and I want to just pull up a list of the students and enter each student's quiz mark, and then just save the marks after I've entered them.
   * *Implementation Note* - When it comes to entering marks for students, it would be easiest to be able to click the marked item and then just enter each student's mark by using tab/alt-tab to go from student to student, and then bulk-add the class marks for the marked item.

 In my current situation, I have a course with two quizzes (21% and 7%) and a set of all-or-nothing exercises (24 worth 3% each and totalling to 72%).
 Each quiz can be out of a differnt set of marks; for example, the first quiz is out of 40 marks.
 Since the exercises are worth all-or-nothing, they don't have individual marks.
+Exercises are grouped under topics, to make tracking a large number of exercises easier.

 * **C)** I forgot to mention that the bucket exercises are grouped under topics (to make it easier to track).
 I tend to have anywhere from one to five buckets per topic, and I like to see the quizzes, topics and buckets ordered according to how they are delivered during the course.
+  * **R)** Ok.
+I wrote that change up in the narrative.
+I'll reflect that in the screen mockups soon.

 * **Q)** Can you tell me more about the "all-or-nothing" exercises?
   * **R)** Those exercises are each marked as either a pass/fail.
 They are fairly easy to do, and for the most part student pass them when they try them.
 However, sometimes they don't, and I'll explcitly mark them as a fail.